BrandonRx-ui/BrandonMartinez-Portfolio/POS-Troubleshooting-Simulation/README.md

 ## 📖 Overview
 I built this lab to simulate a real-world Point of Sale (POS) environment and practice IT troubleshooting.
 The setup uses **uniCenta POS** running inside a Windows 10 VM, with intentional misconfigurations (printer, firewall, network) to replicate common Help Desk issues.
 I also configured **osTicket** as a ticketing system to log and resolve each issue, just like I would in a professional IT workflow.
+The uniCenta POS system was configured to use a **MySQL database** for improved stability and realism.

 ---